TheEnbyWitch/TheEnbyWitch-Website/proud-parallax/src/pages/resume.md

 ### Boreal Alyph (2017-2021)

-On the Half-Life fan game project, Boreal Alyph, I worked on graphics programming and first-person animation..
+On the Half-Life fan game project, Boreal Alyph, I worked on graphics programming and first-person animation.
 In addition, I managed a TeamCity server for compiling assets, building, and uploading the game to Steam, ensuring efficient project delivery.